Spirulina Benefits, Nutrition, Dosage, Side Effects and FAQs

 Although there’s no standard spirulina dosage, most studies have found a beneficial effect when consuming one to eight grams per day.
 For reference, one tablespoon of blue spirulina is about seven grams.

 Can you overdose on spirulina?
-Taking even large amounts of spirulina is unlike to cause serious harm, but it may result in digestive issues like nausea, diarrhea, bloating and cramps.
+Taking even large amounts is unlikely to cause serious harm, but it may result in digestive issues like nausea, diarrhea, bloating and cramps.

 Therefore, it’s best to start with a lower dosage and slowly work your way up to assess your tolerance.